cncf/kubernetes-community-days/content/events/2021-washington-dc/_index.md

 # Speakers

 Interested in speaking?
 Head over to [our CFP page]({{< relref "speakers.md" >}}).

 # DC Kubernetes Meetup

-Can’t wait until March?
+Can’t wait until November?
 Join our [Kubernetes meetup group](https://www.meetup.com/All-Things-Kubernetes-k8s-DC/) and our brand new slack channel (#meetup-dc) on Kubernetes' slack to learn from and network with your peers.

 # Code of Conduct